Understand Marketing in Packaging Box Design and Printing

 Take cleaning detergents, for example.
 Without a clear selling point, your product becomes just one among many.
 But if your detergent claims to kill 99.9% of bacteria, or is safe for children, that’s a Unique Selling Point (USP) that grabs attention.

 The same applies to toothpaste.
-Everyone knows its basic function, to clean and protect teeth.
-But if your toothpaste also claims to whiten teeth, remove plaque, or reduce gum sensitivity, consumers begin to associate it with added benefits.
+Everyone knows its basic function is to clean and protect teeth.
+But if your toothpaste also claims to whiten teeth, remove plaque, or reduce gum sensitivity, consumers begin to see added benefits.

-When a person remembers their last visit to the dentist and how they hated the plaque-scraping process, your product’s promise of “plaque-release” suddenly becomes very attractive.
+When a person remembers their last visit to the dentist and how they hated the plaque-scraping process, your product’s promise suddenly becomes very attractive.

 Consider Using Print Finishing